 Announcing a Major New Lecture Series

-The Penn Public Lectures on Classical Antiquity and the Contemporary World will be delivered by visionary scholars of ancient Greece and Rome.
-The invited speakers will come to Penn as Visiting Professors for a weeklong residency, during which they will present public lectures, visit classes, run workshops, and contribute to the life of the department.
+The Penn Public Lectures on Classical Antiquity and the Contemporary World aim to reimagine the discipline of Classical Studies.
+They will be delivered by visionary scholars of ancient Greece and Rome speakers who will present public lectures, visit classes, run workshops, and contribute to the life of the department during their residence.